-Education and you have to identify good tools to communicate to each of them.
-How to approach the target groups can vary very much based on the country and the region of interest.
+-Considering packaging producers category as divided in polymers producers and producers that use polymers, you have to consider them as different kinds of stakeholder, and you have to identify good tools to communicate to each of them. -How to approach the target groups can vary very much based on the country and the region of interest.
 You have to identify their main source of information: for example, private companies from chambers or entities gathering them.
-It is needed an update of the skills of the workforce.
-It is also necessary to provide education to the categories that are thought to be already trained, providing them with new cross- sectoral skills even outside the school curricula.
-Training courses providing credits.
-In the private sector, you have to consider that some people may already know that they want to learn how to build up a business case, while at a very general level you have to raise awareness by gathering them multiple times and explaining to them what their opportunities are.
-An important aspect is that teaching them would be a kind are.
-An important aspect is that
+Education -It is needed an update of the skills of the workforce. -It is also necessary to provide education to the categories that are thought to be already trained, providing them with new cross-sectoral skills even outside the school curricula. -Training courses providing credits. -In the private sector, you have to consider that some people may already know that they want to learn how to build up a business case, while at a very general level you have to raise awareness by gathering them multiple times and explaining to them what their